Waupaca County Court Records

 Divorce Records

 Uncertified copies of divorce records are available to the public.
 The Register of Deeds maintains local copies.
-Applicants should submit a completed Divorce Certificate Application to the Register of Deeds office or mail it to the Wisconsin Vital Records Office at P.O.
+To request one, submit a completed Divorce Certificate Application to the Register of Deeds office or mail it to the Wisconsin Vital Records Office at P.O.
 Box 309, Madison, WI 53701.
-The state office issues a Certificate of Divorce, which is a single-page document with basic information.
-For the full court decree or judgment, contact the Clerk of Circuit Courts in the county where the divorce was granted.
+The state office issues a Certificate of Divorce—a single-page document with basic information.
+If you need the full court decree or judgment, contact the Clerk of Circuit Courts in the county where the divorce was granted.

 Birth and Death Records

 The Register of Deeds also files birth and death records for Waupaca County.
-Certified copies are restricted to family members and authorized representatives.
-Uncertified copies are available to the general public.
-Applicants can use the Birth Certificate Application or Death Certificate Application forms.
+Certified copies are restricted to family members and authorized representatives; uncertified copies are available to the general public.
+Use the Birth Certificate Application or Death Certificate Application forms.
 Fees follow the statewide schedule: $20 for the first copy and $3 for each additional copy of the same record.
-Requests can also be submitted to the Wisconsin Vital Records Office by mail, with processing taking approximately 10 business days after receipt.
+Requests can also be mailed to the Wisconsin Vital Records Office, with processing taking approximately 10 business days after receipt.

 Waupaca County Probate Court Records

 Probate matters in Waupaca County are heard by the Circuit Court and administered through the Register in Probate office.
 This office accepts filings for estates, guardianships, mental health commitments, adult adoptions, and juvenile cases.
-The Register in Probate is an appointed position filled by the Circuit Court judges and is responsible for maintaining both public and confidential records related to these case types.
+The Register in Probate is an appointed position filled by the Circuit Court judges, and the office maintains both public and confidential records across these case types.

 Office Location and Hours

-The Probate Office is currently located in the basement of the Waupaca County Courthouse (near the elevators) due to construction.
-Visitors should call ahead to schedule an appointment.
+Due to construction, the Probate Office is currently located in the basement of the Waupaca County Courthouse near the elevators.
+Call ahead to schedule an appointment before visiting.

 Waupaca County Register in Probate